awsdocs/amazon-s3-developer-guide/doc_source/ObjectAndSoubResource.md

 # Object Subresources<a name="ObjectAndSoubResource"></a>

 Amazon S3 defines a set of subresources associated with buckets and objects\.
-Subresources are subordinates to objects; that is, subresources do not exist on their own, they are always associated with some other entity, such as an object or a bucket\.
+Subresources are subordinates to objects\.
+This means that subresources don't exist on their own\.
+They are always associated with some other entity, such as an object or a bucket\.

  The following table lists the subresources associated with Amazon S3 objects\.